19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Movement.md

 On a [Turn](Turn.md) in [Combat](Combat.md), you can move a distance up to your movement (speed), the default is 30'.

-- On a grid, each square is usually 5', so this would be 6 squares.
+- On a grid, a one inch (1") square is usually five feet (5'), so this would be six (6) squares.
-- In a measurement system 5' is usually 1" in real space, so this would be 6".
+- Grid-less, a one inch (1") square is usually five feet (5') also, so this would be six inches (6").
-	- With abstract distance, it's roughly 6", about the length of a pen.
-- *FYI, feet are abbreviated as ' and inches as "*
+	- With abstract distance, operate in chunks of roughly 6" or whatever you define that standard unit to be for you (a banana, a pen, a phone, etc.)

-Movement can be discontinuous, (i.e. move 10', [Attack](Attack.md), open door, move 15).
+Movement can be discontinuous, (i.e. move 10', [Attack](Attack.md), open door, move 15').

 ## Movement Minor Actions